pragyasharma733/AirbnbLinearRegression/README.md

 Hi, Welcome to my repo.

-This is a project about predicting prices for AirBNB houses.
+This is a project about predicting prices for AirBNB houses using linear regression!